 How to Get Into Stanford: Data & Admissions Strategies

-When you look at a list of the lowest college acceptance rates in the country and your dream school occupies the number one position, this is hardly cause for celebration.
-Stanford University, with its 4.3% acceptance rate is even more selective than MIT, Caltech, Harvard, Princeton, Yale, or Columbia.
-This means that becoming a Cardinal involves surviving a brutal admissions process that will see countless valedictorians, geniuses, and immensely talented young people tossed to the wayside.
+When you look at a list of the lowest college acceptance rates in the country and your dream school occupies one of the top positions, this is hardly cause for celebration.
+Stanford University, with its 3.95% acceptance rate is even more selective than MIT, Caltech, and Yale and is quite similar to Harvard, Columbia, and Princeton.
+This means that lookin at the process of how to get into Stanford involves surviving a brutal admissions process that will see countless valedictorians, geniuses, and immensely talented young people tossed to the wayside.

 Of course, the best way to optimize any elite college application is to do extensive homework on each school, finding an edge over your competition wherever you can.
-Toward that aim, the intent of this article is to give those considering applying to Stanford University:
+Toward that aim, the intent of this article is to give those considering applying to Stanford University an understanding of:

 - SAT, GPA, and class rank of accepted Stanford applicants